Survey of Information Encoding Techniques for DNA: Initial Approaches

 Subsequent work~\cite{Smith2003SomeDNA} is the first to use non-trivial encoding and thus offers a considerable improvement in terms of information density.
 The authors propose three encoding schemes: \textit{Huffman codes}, \textit{comma codes} and \textit{alternating codes}.
-The development of the three schemes is driven by efficiency and robustness: the former is achieved by packing more information/bits in the same number of nucleotides as previous approaches and the latter by ensuring that insertions and deletions can be detected (to some degree).
+The development of the three schemes is driven by efficiency and robustness: the former is achieved by packing more information in the same number of nucleotides using compression and the latter by ensuring that insertions and deletions can be detected (to some degree).
 A further design goal is that the output of the encoding should be clearly recognisable as artificial, so that it cannot be confused with DNA that occurs naturally.
-The latter is not a critical feature in practise.

-The approaches are theoretical, i.e., have not been tested experimentally, and focus primarily on encoding the information.
-Aspects such as incorporating primers for amplification and retrieval are not considered - the sole focus lies on encoding.
+The approaches are theoretical, i.e., they have not been tested experimentally, and focus primarily on encoding the information.
+Although both the comma code and the alternating code possess basic inherent error detection, these approaches do not consider another important encoding factor---error correction, nor do they address incorporation of primers for amplification or the information retrieval method, i.e., sequential access vs random access.